Methodology

 How the scores work

-• The GEC has identified five thematic areas of green economies that need policy reform – Governance, Finance, Sectors, People and Nature.
+- The GEC has identified five main thematic areas of green economies that need policy reform – Governance, Finance, Sectors, Just Transition and Nature.

-• For each theme, the tracker identifies four key policies that are crucial to the transition to green and fair economies; e.g. for the theme of Governance, a policy is a National green economy plan.
+- For each theme, the tracker identifies four key policies that are crucial to the transition to green and fair economies; e.g. for the theme of Governance, a policy is a National green economy plan.
+We have added new policies to the tracker (e.g. Green Trade Practices) to update the framework over time.

-• In response to COVID-19, we have added a stand-alone 21st policy to the tracker which synthesises a range of sources and information on how countries are approaching a green recovery from COVID-19.
+- In response to COVID-19, we added 6th theme to the tracker which synthesises a range of sources and information on how countries developed green economic recovery policies.
+These have applications for ongoing economic stablisation efforts.

-• For each policy, the tracker uses a 5-point scale to score how ambitious it might be in supporting a green economy.
-A score of ‘5’ reflects high ambition, while a ‘1’ represents minimal ambition, with specific criteria described for each policy.
+- For each policy, the tracker uses a 5-point scale to score how ambitious it might be in supporting a green economy.
+A score of ‘5’ reflects high ambition, while a ‘1’ represents minimal ambition, with specific scoring criteria described for each policy.
+These scoring criteria have been updated and elevated as part of a 2025 revamp of the platforms data.

 How the scores are decided